Developing Infrastructure as Code with Pulumi

 Part 1: Infrastructure as Code

-You will start the Pulumi training with an introduction to IaC.
+You will start this training with an introduction to IaC.
 You will learn what benefits it brings and what part it plays in DevOps methodology.

 - Benefits of infrastructure automation: Why is this worth your time?